remg427/misp42splunk/README.md

 3. Install the app on your Splunk Search Head(s): "Manage Apps" -> "Install app from file"
 4. A custom endpoint has been defined so you need to restart Splunk (for later updates, you may skip this step)
 5. At next logon, you should be invited to configure the app (if not go to Manage Apps > App-MISP42 > Set up)
-    - For MISP
     - provide the url to your MISP instance;
     - provide the authkey;
     - check (or not) the certificate of the MISP server.
-    - For TheHive
-        - provide the url to the API of your instance;
-        - provide the authkey.
     - Pathes to python3 binary.

 # Use Cases

-Here some activities you may carry out more easily with this app.
 ## Hunting in Splunk logs
 Fresh IOC from MISP > saved searches in Splunk